Grassmannian diffusion maps based dimension reduction and classification for high-dimensional data: Grassmann manifold: Definitions

-To develop a map from the manifold to the tangent space and vice-versa let's first restrict the interval $I \in \mathbb{R}$ to $I = [0, t]$ yielding a geodesic segment joining $\gamma(0)$ to $\gamma(t)$.
-Therefore, using the Einstein summation convention and the Levi-Civita connection, one can make the covariant derivative of $\dot{\gamma}$ equal to zero to obtain the geodesic equation \cite{hartman1950,sommer2020}, such that
+To develop a map from the manifold to the tangent space and vice-versa, let's first restrict the interval $I \in \mathbb{R}$ to $I = [0, t]$, yielding a geodesic segment joining $\gamma(0)$ to $\gamma(t)$.
+Therefore, using the Einstein summation convention and the Levi-Civita connection, one can make the covariant derivative of $\dot{\gamma}$ equal to zero.
+Thus, one can obtain the following geodesic equation \cite{hartman1950,sommer2020}

 where $\Gamma^{\lambda}_{\mu \nu}$ are the Christoffel symbols.
-Due to the local existence and uniqueness theorem for geodesics, one can say that given a point $\mathcal{X}_0 \in \mathcal{G}(p,n)$ and a vector $\dot{\mathcal{X}}_0 \in \mathcal{T}_{\mathcal{X}_0}\mathcal{G}(p,n)$ the geodesic exists and it is unique, such that $\gamma(0) = \mathcal{X}_0$ and $\dot{\gamma}(0) = \dot{\mathcal{X}}_0$.
+Due to the local existence and uniqueness theorem for geodesics, one can say that given a point $\mathcal{X}_0 \in \mathcal{G}(p,n)$ and a vector $\dot{\mathcal{X}}_0 \in \mathcal{T}_{\mathcal{X}_0}\mathcal{G}(p,n)$, the geodesic exists and it is unique, such that $\gamma(0) = \mathcal{X}_0$ and $\dot{\gamma}(0) = \dot{\mathcal{X}}_0$.
 This can be proven using the theory of ordinary differential equations \cite{hartman1950,oprea2007}.

-\subsection{Grassmann manifold: exponential and logarithmic maps}
+\subsection{Grassmann manifold: Exponential and logarithmic maps}